 On average, endometriosis — a painful inflammatory disease most commonly of the ovaries, fallopian tubes, uterus, and pelvic tissue — can take anywhere from 4–11 years before diagnosis occurs, with an average delay of nearly 7 years in women aged 18–45, according to an article in

 For a Black woman, this can be even more daunting and stressful.
-Compared with white women, Black women are less likely to be diagnosed with endometriosis.
+Compared with white women, Black women are

 I received an official diagnosis of endometriosis in 2014, after many years as an outpatient at the local hospital.
 At the hospital — between misdiagnoses, assumptions that I was a hypochondriac, and assumptions that went as far as suggesting my symptoms must be from an untreated sexually transmitted disease — no one showed any real interest in getting to the bottom of what was causing my unrelenting symptoms.